Who is a Pathologist?

 Patience: A pathologist faces critical situations where he or she is required to stay calm and make decisions that might be an important factor in a patient’s life.
 A pathologist is one of the most essential members when it comes to the treatment of the disease as he or she is responsible for a proper diagnosis.
 The work he or she does help in keeping critically ill and medically unstable people alive.
 Situations like these required him or her to stay calm and level-headed.

 Science skills: Nothing can be achieved without deep understanding and interest in the subject.
 In order to become a pathologist along with excelling in the career, it is important for the candidate to have a deep interest in science and technology.
-A good academic background is a non-negotiable requirement in the profession that can be achieved only through knowledge and a deep interest in science and technology.
+A good academic background is a non-negotiable requirement in the pathologist careers that can be achieved only through knowledge and a deep interest in science and technology.

 Which certifications and internships can be helpful in becoming Pathologist?